stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 - It's free!
 - Coded analyses are more transparent and reproducible.
 - It's widely used in industry, academia, and increasingly in public health.
+- Processing 100 observations is as easy as processing 100,000.
 - There's a package for everything.
 - You can make some [cool things](https://shiny.rstudio.com/gallery/).
+- Learning R involves learning to code, which is a useful skill.
 - You like doing things the hard way.

 Reasons not to bother: